REI Co-op Swiftland 5 Review

 What Other Running Hydration Packs Should You Consider?

 Utility and function are key to gear that goes into the backcountry, and the REI Swiftland 5 performs with its simple, user-friendly design.
 We admire that REI sourced materials that carry the Bluesign approval, something we encourage all users to look into when buying products.
 Paired with its affordability, this pack keeps the cost of running low and the potential for adventure high.
-Other packs that come close to this criteria include the CamelBak Circuit and Nathan VaporAir 2.0, but with each of these options, you either sacrifice storage or price for a comparable vest.
+Another pack that came close to this criteria is the Nathan VaporAir 2.0, but the price isn't nearly as nice.

 Ad-free.
 Influence-free.
 Powered by Testing.